pre/pre.github.com/source/_posts/2012-06-18-nokia-lumia-800-test-drive.markdown

 [Evernote](http://www.evernote.com) is probably the one third-party application I use the most on iPhone.
 However, the Windows Phone version has several issues which degrade its usability.
 Some of them are so clear (and annoying), that I wondered if anyone actually uses Evernote on a Windows Phone.
 Description of the bugs is at the end of this post.

-Facebook Messenger surprised me.
+The need for Facebook Messenger surprised me.
 I had not realized the volume of instant messages which are sent to me via Facebook.
 Whenever I grabbed my iPhone, FB Messenger told me I have new messages.
 I did I know about them while using Lumia because I did not regularly check my Facebook account.
 On iPhone, instant messages from FB Messger are delivered to you in the same way as SMS text messages, so you don't need to open the Facebook application in order to check messages.

-This problem boils down to a classical dilemma: You need users to get applications, but on the other hand you need applications to get more users.
+This problem boils down to a classical dilemma: A platform needs users to get applications, but on the other hand the platform needs applications to get users.